CabraLabs/ChatApp/README.md

 The app implements its own message protocol and uses JSON to send messages across connected members.

-ChatApp needs a host to work, anyone with the app installed can run the server (which is an android foreground service) and invite people who have the app installed (or any compatible implementation of the protocol) and are on the same local network.
+ChatApp needs a host to work, anyone with the app installed can run the server (which is an android foreground service) and send their IP and port to people who have the app installed.

-It works via the standard IPv4:Port connection.

 ### License
 ChatApp is licensed under the BSD 3-Clause [license](./LICENSE).